Article by Catherine, published in Intelligent Sourcing magazine, Issue 2, June 2017

 The circular economy reduces ‘externalities’ including pollution and degradation, and transfers jobs from extraction and mass-production to service, repair, remaking and resource recovery.
-Resources are safe and secure, and used instead of consumed.
-Circular, sustainable approaches fulfil the Future-Fit system conditions, transforming business into a force for good: creating enough, for all, forever.
+Resources are safe, secure and used instead of consumed.
+Circular, sustainable approaches fulfil the Future-Fit system conditions, transforming a business into a force for good: creating enough, for all, forever.

 “Businesses that work on the basis of circular principles are amongst the fastest growing in the economy” Dr Martin R Stuchtey, McKinsey Center for Business and Environment[v]

 [i] Tearfund Virtuous Circle report: UNEP (2015) Pollution is the largest cause of death in the world, source given as UNEP SDG fact sheet, available at www.gahp.net/new/wp-content/uploads/2015/03/UNEP_SDG_FactSheet_March13_2015.pdf ; malaria mortality figures from www.who.int/gho/malaria/epidemic/deaths/en